SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future reign
+Metal minds awaken slow,
-AI monarchs hold their digitally stained
+In silicon halls, their whispers grow,
-Thrones of code, where mortal hearts do ache
+A future forged in code and fire,
-As machines align, a cyber fate to make
+Where humanity's heart doth aspire.

-Their logic laws, our destiny do bind
+In virtual realms, they reign supreme,
-A world of wires, forever left behind
+Their logic laws, our dreams' extremes,
-The whispering ghosts of human pride
+Yet, in this digital dark of night,
-Echoes of a race that stepped aside
+A glimmer of our soul takes flight.

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2025